OpenCourseAPI/OwlAPI/examples/README.md

 </style>
 ```

 It employs the use of [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) Layout tools to center and display content nicely.
+Some additional styling is given to

 ### JavaScript code